 The National Basketball Association ("NBA") Portland Trail Blazers play at the Rose Garden Arena complex (which includes the Memorial Coliseum), as do the major-junior Western Hockey League ("WHL") Portland Winterhawks.
-PGE Park was recently renovated for major league soccer, and beginning in 2011 is the home of the Major League Soccer ("MLS") Portland Timbers.
+JELD-WEN Field (formerly PGE Park) was recently renovated for major league soccer and is the home of the Major League Soccer ("MLS") Portland Timbers.